Skip to content

 enabled = true # default: true

 Config cron jobs only support cron expressions.
 The scheduler polls them each tick and runs them in the host process.
-They don't appear in list_tasks (static config, not database entries).
+They don't show up in list_tasks (static config, not database entries).

 MCP tool (schedule_task with task_type: "host")

 Agents in the admin group can create host jobs dynamically via schedule_task with task_type set to "host".
-The database stores these jobs, and they support all schedule types (cron, interval, once).
-They appear in list_tasks and can be paused/resumed/cancelled like agent tasks.
+The database stores them, and they support all schedule types (cron, interval, once).
+They show up in list_tasks and can be paused/resumed/cancelled like agent tasks.

 MCP Tools

-A single set of tools manages all task types.
-The schedule_task tool uses a task_type parameter ("agent" or "host") to determine what kind of task to create.
-The management tools (list_tasks, pause_task, etc.) work on both types — host job IDs carry a host- prefix so routing happens automatically.
+One set of tools manages all task types. schedule_task takes a task_type parameter ("agent" or "host") to pick what kind of task to create.
+Management tools (list_tasks, pause_task, etc.) work on both — host job IDs carry a host- prefix so routing happens automatically.

 Tool Purpose